Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.3/components/forms.md

 Provide valuable, actionable feedback to your users with HTML5 form validation–[available in all our supported browsers](https://caniuse.com/#feat=form-validation).
 Choose from the browser default validation feedback, or implement custom messages with our built-in classes and starter JavaScript.

+Indicate that a field is required by adding the class `.is-required` on the associated label

 {% capture callout %}
 We currently recommend using custom validation styles, as native browser default validation messages are not consistently exposed to assistive technologies in all browsers (most notably, Chrome on desktop and mobile).
 {% endcapture %}